 Despite the large number of similarities between the LBS and the CBS estimates, there are also several important differences between the two sets of results.
-Most importantly, the post-break coefficient on the VIX in the CBS estimates, is virtually equal to its pre-break counterpart.
-This is in sharp contrast to the LBS estimates, in which the pre-break impact of the VIX is considerably larger than its post-break impact.
+Most importantly, the postbreak coefficient on the VIX in the CBS estimates, is virtually equal to its pre-break counterpart.
+This is in contrast to the LBS estimates, in which the pre-break impact of the VIX is considerably larger than its post-break impact.

-The differences between the results obtained using the CBS data (which contain information on both the borrower country and the lending bank nationality dimensions) and the LBS data (which contain information only on the borrower country dimension) highlight the importance of taking advantage of both (lender and borrower) dimensions.
-For instance, the most likely explanation for the fact that the post-crisis sensitivity of cross-border loans to the VIX changes considerably between the LBS and the CBS estimations is that the latter controls for heterogeneity among lending banking systems.
-It is entirely possible that different national baking systems have business models which differ with respect to their sensitivity to undiversifiable global risk (proxied by the VIX in our econometric specifications).
-As a consequence, controlling for heterogeneity among lending national banking systems increases the post-crisis sensitivity of the VIX relative to the respective LBS estimates, which ignore the lender dimension.
+The differences between the results obtained using the CBS data (which contain information on both the borrower country and the lending bank nationality dimensions) and the LBS data (which contain information only on the borrower country dimension) highlight the importance of controlling for both (lender and borrower) dimensions.
+For instance, the most likely explanation for the fact that the post-crisis sensitivity of cross-border loans to the VIX in the CBS estimations is different from its counterpart in the LBS estimations is that the former controls for heterogeneity among lending banking systems.
+It is possible that different national baking systems have business models which vary considerably with respect to their sensitivity to undiversifiable global risk (proxied by the VIX in our econometric specifications).
+As a consequence, controlling for heterogeneity among lending national banking systems increases the estimates of the post-crisis sensitivity of the VIX relative to the respective LBS estimates, which ignore the lender dimension.